yqx7150/EASEL/README.md

 # EASEL
+Iterative Reconstruction for Low-Dose CT

 Iterative Reconstruction for Low-Dose CT using Deep Gradient Priors of Generative Model
 The Code is created based on the method described in the following paper:
 Iterative Reconstruction for Low-Dose CT using Deep Gradient Priors of Generative Model.
 Zhuonan He, Yikun Zhang, Yu Guan, Shanzhou Niu, Yi Zhang,  Yang Chen, Qiegen Liu.